Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 Prosecutors were never able to prove the cause of Caylee Anthony’s death; her remains were too badly decomposed when they were discovery.
 However, traces of chloroform were reportedly found in Casey’s car trunk.
 The same vehicle that Cindy Anthony described as smelling “like a dead body” after learning that her granddaughter was gone.

-Ultimately, Casey Anthony would go on to be found not-guilty of her daughter’s murder in mid-2011, much to the shock, horror and disbelief of the millions of captivated Americans who had been watching the proceedings.
+Ultimately, Casey Anthony would go on to be found not-guilty of her daughter’s murder in mid-2011, much to the shock, horror, and disbelief of the millions of captivated Americans who had been watching the proceedings.
 Soon after her acquittal, Casey was released from custody in Florida and went into hiding amid threats on her life.

 Now, nearly six years after many believe that she “got away with murder,” Casey Anthony has re-emerged.
 She has been seen bowling in South Florida (where she was roundly heckled until she and her party took off), protesting against Donald Trump and, most recently, giving an unprecedented interview to the Associated Press in which she spoke of the details of her daughter’s disappearance publicly for the first time.